Labour, Lib Dems, Greens and TUC are not impressed

 He said Labour would be pushing for ammendments on the Article 50 Bill next week.

 Frances O’Grady, General Secretary of the Trades Union Congress, said:

 — Frances O’Grady (@FrancesOGrady) February 2, 2017

 Tim Farron, leader of the Liberal Democrats, said:

 “All we’ve seen on Brexit this week is a White Paper from the Tories and a white flag from Labour.

 Both are now committed to a hard Brexit that will do untold damage to our economy.

 No matter how this government dresses it up, tearing up Britain’s membership of the single market will mean more red tape for business and fewer opportunities for future generations.”

 The Lib Dems are calling for a referendum on the Brexit deal.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.